 Rome introduced David to Raphael Mengs and the full weight of academic expectation.
 In 1779, he had the opportunity to tour the recently excavated ruins of Pompeii.
 On his return to Paris in 1780, his authoritative brush and his connections from Rome earned him a coveted place as a member of the Royal Academy.
 The King himself granted David the right to live in the Louvre, take government commissions and teach up to 50 students.
 His work at this time shows the profound influence of his classical training in Rome, and bold imaginings of history in works like the Oath of the Horatii and The Death of Socrates.

 But violence was brewing in Paris—tension that soon exploded into the French Revolution.
-David had become friends with Maximilien Robespierre at the Jacobin Club, where dissenting thought was stirred.
+David had become friends with Maximilien Robespierre at the Jacobin Club, where dissenting thought fermented.
 David’s work swung to support the new nationalists, with the monumental work The Lictors Bring to Brutus the Bodies of His Sons honoring Lucious Junius Brutus, the famous Roman revolutionary.
 This work was a clear declaration of revolutionary support, and was removed from display by the French royals.
 But David had played his cards well, and became a leader of the revolution alongside Robespierre.
 David voted in the National Convention to execute King Louis XVI, was named dictator of the arts under the French Republic, and commemorated the formative moment of the revolution in “The Oath of the Tennis Court”.